Chuck Billy

 Charles Billy (born June 23, 1962) is an American singer who is best known as the lead vocalist for thrash metal band Testament.
-Formed in the 1980s, Testament has become one of the most popular and influential bands of the thrash metal scene.
+Formed in 1982, Testament has become one of the most popular and influential bands of the thrash metal scene.
 Billy joined the band in 1986, and he and guitarist Eric Peterson are the only members to appear on all of their fourteen studio albums.